Experience-Monks/math-as-code/README.md

 <!-- [0, 1] -->

-For example we to indicate that a point `x` is in the unit cube in 3D we say:
+For example to indicate that a point `x` is in the unit cube in 3D we say:

 ![interval-unit-cube](http://latex.codecogs.com/svg.latex?x%20%5Cin%20%5B0%2C%201%5D%5E3)